 - Liquid asset: Unlike physical real estate, REITs are a liquid investment and much easier to buy and sell quickly.

-- Certain types of REITs can be risky: Not all REITs are created equal and in particular, non-traded or private REITs are not as easy to sell.
+- Some REITs can be risky: Not all REITs are created equal and in particular, non-traded or private REITs are not as easy to sell.

-- Can be expensive: Certain types of REITs require a minimum investment of $25,000 to get started.
+- They can be expensive: To begin investing, some REITs require a minimum investment of $25,000.

-- May lose dividend payments: During an economic downturn, you could lose your dividend payments if the property stops producing adequate income.
+- You may lose dividend payments: During an economic downturn, you could lose your dividend payments if the property stops producing adequate income.